Become a confident art viewer. Get the book.

 Cover image: Jean Pucelle, The Hours of Jeanne d’Evreux, ca. 1324–28.
 Folios 154v-155r, The Miracle of the Breviary.
 The Metropolitan Museum of Art, Cloisters Collection, New York.
 In one of my last posts, I promised that I would talk about non-architectural grotesques.
 So meet the Hours of Jeanne d’Evreux, a fourteenth-century illustrated French prayer book…

-The mission of A Scholarly Skater Art History is to make historical art and architecture accessible to everyone.
+The mission of A Scholarly Skater Art History is to make art and architecture accessible to everyone.

 I’m Alexandra, an art historian who believes that looking at art can enrich everyone’s life.
 Welcome to my website!
+Read more about me here.

-Be the first to hear about new posts, handbooks, discounts, and more.
+Be the first to hear about new posts and get a special sneak peek of The Art Museum Insider.

 Advertisement